-If you have an SIS system in place for managing the grades of students and employee records, it’s important you consider the value that an integrated content management system like FileBound can provide.
-Content management tools help you to disseminate data more effectively across teams around the county.
-For example, you might face an issue when a student requires information from their records stored within your SIS.
+If you already have an SIS system in place for managing the grades of students and employee records, integrating a cloud-based process automation tool like FileBound will help you to disseminate data more effectively across teams located in different places.
+For example, maybe you have a situation in which a student in another building needs information from records stored within your SIS.
 An integrated content management solution will allow you to quickly source the data and then respond to the request promptly without having to manually search through records.

 2. Are You Still Processing Forms Using People and Paper?

-The leading systems are now bringing together data in various formats from across the school system and combining it within a hub that is easy to use, and the data can be quickly located and validated.
-Using content management tools, school teams can work together on projects, adding notes where required and ensuring that data is maintained up-to-the-minute.
+Modern cloud-based digital forms can collect data from across a school system and automatically combine it within an easy-to-use single hub, where the data can be quickly located and validated.
+With digital forms, school teams across different locations can work together on the same projects, adding notes where required and ensuring that data is accurate up-to-the-minute.

-Paper files kept in locked storage units are often used in schools that have relied on this form of records retention for decades.
-Many school administrators maintain that this process is more affordable than using a software solution for the storage and management of student records.
+Schools often keep paper files in locked storage units.
+They've used this form of records retention for decades.
+Many school administrators actually maintain that this method is more affordable than using a software solution for the storage and management of student records.
 While this might be true in the short term, the long-term costs of paper-based storage are higher.
 Consider: you have to pay for the hours your administration team takes to find the information they need.
-You also have to pay more to store the paper copies, whether in rented space or in wasted office square footage—not to mention the inherent security risks of paper-based records.
+You also have to pay to store the paper copies, whether in rented space or in wasted office square footage—not to mention the inherent security risks of paper-based records.
 Over time, paper-based record keeping will cost schools thousands of dollars more while subjecting records to entirely unnecessary risks, compared to digital content management solutions.

-4. Is Certified and Non-Certified Staff Onboarding an Ongoing Concern for HR?
+4. Is Onboarding For Certified and Non-Certified Staff an Ongoing Concern for HR?

 5. Does the Business Office Still Track Expenses Using a Paper Workflow?

-Working with a qualified content management and process automation technology expert (like Imaging Office Systems) can help ensure your company has access to the tools required to manage its operations over the long term.
+Working with a qualified content management and process automation technology expert (like Imaging Office Systems) can help ensure your company has access to the tools required to efficiently manage operations over the long term.
 Our team has decades of experience in this industry, and we can help address the challenges your school system faces with state-of-the-art content management and process automation solutions.
-To explore the full range of options in the marketplace, call Imaging Office Systems today.
+To explore the full range of options available to you, call Imaging Office Systems today.

 You might also enjoy: